fanzyflani/parsniptheory/README.txt

 Raspberry Pi users: Run "./parsniptheory-linux.sh".
 You will need the correct libraries to run this (SDL, SDL_net, and some others you ALREADY HAVE).
 This was built on Raspbian.
 Prod me if you need help or are missing libraries.

 FreeBSD users: You can work this one out.
-Alternatively, you can try emulation.
+Alternatively, you can try emulating the Windows or Linux i386 versions.

 Mac OS X users: I have no plans for a native port to this platform.
 If you want there to be a port, I'll need you to test, and also help me set up a cross-compiler.
 Otherwise, use Wine.